ctrl-c-ctrl-vee/redbot/README.md

 # redbot
-Testing bots and refreshing some cs stuff
+Testing LLM bots and refreshing some cs stuff